djdallmann/GamingPCSetup/RESEARCH/PERIPHERALS/README.md

 ## Peripherals
 ### Mouse Sensor Lens
 #### Q: Should you clean your mouse sensor lens regularly, at what frequency and what cleaning methods are recommended?
-#### A: Yes, you should try to clear any debris not only from the lens but the tracking surface itself regularly to reduce the likelihood of such particles affecting the sensors capability to track accurately.
+Yes, you should try to clear any debris not only from the lens but the tracking surface itself regularly to reduce the likelihood of such particles affecting the sensors capability to track accurately.
 Cleaning methods should be those simlar to those of camera sensors and lens.
 See findings and analysis for more information.
 <details><summary>Findings and Analysis</summary>

 * If you use a fabric tracking surface there is a higher liklihood it has many particles, fibers, hair or other substances which can then be transfered onto your mouse sensor lens.